coredds/GoDateParser/.github/CONTRIBUTING.md

 Feel free to open an issue for any questions about contributing.

-Thank you for helping make GoDateParser better!
+Thank you for helping make godateparser better!